isabella232/journeys.en/help/using/alpha/alpha-segment-trigger.md

 ## Testing and publishing the journey {#testing-publishing}

-The **[Read Segment]** activity allows you to test the journey either on a unitary profile, or on 100 randomly test profiles selected among the profiles qualified for the segment.
+The **[!UICONTROL Read Segment]** activity allows you to test the journey either on a unitary profile, or on 100 randomly test profiles selected among the profiles qualified for the segment.

 To do this, activate the test mode, then select the desired option from the left pane.